9 Ways to Create a School Morning Routine for Kids (Printables)

 4. Help them Start the Morning Right

-Just like you need to set the mood to start your day off on a good note, helping your kids do the same is also as important.
+Just like you need to set the mood to start your day on a good note, helping your kids do the same is also as important.

 - Waking them up with a kiss, a snuggle, and a gentle voice.